rajarshi18-git/Sales_store_analysis/README.md

 ## Problem Statement
 The store doesn’t have a clear idea about :-

-1.which products sell the most,
+1.which products sell the most

-2.customers preference,
+2.customers preference

-3.which items bring in the most profit,and
+3.which items bring in the most profit

 4.where things are going wrong indelivery or operations.
 Because of this, they aremissing chances to earnmore, losing customers, andmaking poor businessdecisions.